django-cumulus/django-cumulus/docs/index.rst

 container_delete
 ----------------

-This management command deletes a container in Cloud Files.
+This management command deletes a container.

 Invoke the management command::